-Reduce speed.
+- Reduce speed. - Temporarily turn off air conditioning.

-Air Conditioning

-Turn off temporarily.

 Air Suspension System

 To aid in attaching/detaching the trailer from the vehicle, the air suspension system can be used.
 Refer to "Air Suspension System" in "Starting And Operating" for further information.

 NOTE: The vehicle must remain in the engine running position while attaching a trailer for proper leveling of the air suspension system.